Operation Kikusui I: Battle

-Itō, along with Captain Kōsaku Aruga, who commanded Yamato for the battle, refused to abandon ship, with Itō retiring to the flag cabin while Aruga tied himself to the binnacle.
+Vice Admiral Seiichi Itō, along with Captain Kōsaku Aruga, who commanded Yamato for the battle, refused to abandon ship, with Itō retiring to the flag cabin while Aruga tied himself to the binnacle.
 As the order to abandon the ship was issued after the ship began to capsize, many of her crew were trapped.
 American aircraft continued to attack Yamato during this period, and she suffered several more torpedo hits.
 At 14:20, Yamato capsized completely and began to sink.
 At 14:23, she suddenly blew up with an explosion so large that it was reportedly heard and seen 200 km away in Kagoshima and sent up a mushroom-shaped cloud almost 20000 ft into the air.
 Japanese survivor Mitsuru Yoshida said that her large explosion downed several U.S. planes observing her end.
 The explosion is believed to have occurred when the fires ignited by bomb hits reached the main magazines.

 Attempting to make it back to port, the destroyer was bombed and sunk with no survivors.
 The destroyer was also crippled and had to be scuttled by other, relatively undamaged destroyers.
 Suzutsuki was able to make it to Sasebo, Japan, despite her bow being blown off, by steaming in reverse the entire way.

 The remaining three less-damaged destroyers (Fuyutsuki, Yukikaze, and Hatsushimo) were able to rescue 280 survivors from Yamato (sources differ on the size of Yamatos crew, giving it as between 2,750 and 3,300 men), plus 555 survivors from Yahagi (out of a crew of 1,000) and just over 800 survivors from Isokaze, Hamakaze, and Kasumi.
 Between 3,700 and 4,250 Japanese naval personnel perished in the battle.
 The ships took the survivors to Sasebo.